edwardspeyer/microdot/README.md

 * `/etc/foorc` for system defaults
 * `~/.config/foorc` for my personal config

-Most will also allow you to source other config files from the main config file.  _microdot_ inserts itself into my local dotfiles by adding hooks like `source <path>` or `include <path>`, annotated with comments so that it can find them again later.
+Most will also allow you to source one config file from another.
+_microdot_ uses this feature to insert itself into my local dotfiles by adding hooks like `source <path>` or `include <path>`, annotated with comments so that it can find them again later.